 Instead of focusing on what we don’t have, we’re grateful for the abundance we do have, in both big and small ways.
 I steer clear of saying things like, “We can’t afford that,” and instead say, “I didn’t plan to buy that today.”

-And once in a while, I give them treats, from a surprise trip to the ice cream store, to nice seats at a Broadway musical.
+And once in a while, I give them treats, from a surprise bowl of ice cream to a day trip to the zoo.

-This doesn’t mean you spoil your kids, focus on material items, or spend beyond your means—that’s simply irresponsible.
-But it does mean planting the idea that anything is possible, and eliminating any limiting beliefs about what they can or can’t do.
+This doesn’t mean you spoil your kids, focus on material items, or spend beyond your means.
+But it does mean planting the idea that there is plenty to go around, and eliminating limiting beliefs about what they can or can’t do.

-At the same time, I want them to generous as well.
-Think of prosperity as water.
-Abundance isn’t about storing it up in a water jug and trying to make that water last.
+The best way to nurture this mindset is to practice generosity.
+Think of prosperity as water: abundance isn’t about storing water in a jug and trying to make it last.
 Instead, abundance is like a river, where you can give as freely, knowing more is on its way.

-4. Help your kids find work they love
+4. Help your kids discover what they love

-I used to believe that work was simply a means to an end, something you do so you have the resources to do what you actually like.
+I used to believe that work was simply a means to an end, something you do so you have the resources to do what you actually want to do.

 Now I know this doesn’t have to be the case—you truly can make a living doing something you enjoy.
-I’m fortunate that I can lead by example and share with my kids how much I love what I do, so that they can do the same for themselves.
+I’m fortunate that my husband and I can lead by example so that our kids can do the same for themselves when they’re adults.

 Even if you don’t feel called to do your work, then share with your child how grateful you are to be able to work.
-Too many of us begrudge work, which only paints a negative picture for your kids on what to expect when they become contributing members of society.
+Begrudging work only paints a negative picture on what to expect when she becomes contributing member of society.

 5. Raise kids driven to do what’s right

-Too often, we praise kids for following the rules so much that we overlook the importance of doing what’s right—even if that means going against the rules.
+Too often, we praise kids for following the rules, that we overlook the importance of doing what’s right—even if that means going against the rules.

-Maybe that means your child hangs back after recess ends to comfort a friend, even though that would make her late.
-Perhaps instead of telling on her brother for drawing on the table, she helps him erase it, knowing he’s had a rough day.
+Maybe that means your child hangs back after recess ends to comfort a friend, even though that would make him late.
+Perhaps instead of telling on his brother for drawing on the table, he helps him erase it, knowing he’s had a rough day.

 Rules exist to guide our kids to make the right choices, but sometimes the right thing to do can’t be defined within those rules.
-Instead, encourage critical thinking skills that allow kids to ponder their options first before making a decision.
+Instead, encourage critical thinking skills that allow him to consider his options before making a decision.

 6. Nurture a love of learning

-- Embrace their interests, no matter how different or quirky they may be
+- Embrace her interests, no matter how different or quirky they may be

 - Provide plenty of downtime in your schedule